 Watch or Warning

-An announcement that tropical storm conditions (sustained winds of 39 of 73 mph) are possible within the specified area within 48 hours.
+Watch: An announcement that tropical storm conditions (sustained winds of 39 to 73 mph) are possible within the specified area within 48 hours.

-An announcement that hurricane conditions (sustained winds of 74 mph or higher) are possible somewhere within the specified area.
-Because hurricane preparedness activities become difficult once winds reach tropical storm force, the hurricane watch is issued 48 hours in advance of the anticipated onset of tropical-storm-force winds.
+Watch: An announcement that hurricane conditions (sustained winds of 74 mph or higher) are possible somewhere within the specified area.
+Because hurricane preparedness activities become difficult once winds reach tropical storm force, the hurricane watch is issued 48 hours in advance of the anticipated onset of tropical storm force winds.

-An announcement that hurricane conditions (sustained winds of 74 mph or higher are expected somewhere within the specified area.
-Because hurricane preparedness activities become difficult once winds reach tropical storm force, the hurricane warning is issued 36 hours in advance of the anticipated onset of tropical-storm-force winds.
+Warning: An announcement that hurricane conditions (sustained winds of 74 mph or higher) are expected somewhere within the specified area.
+Because hurricane preparedness activities become difficult once winds reach tropical storm force, the hurricane warning is issued 36 hours in advance of the anticipated onset of tropical storm force winds.

 5 Questions to Ask About Your Policy